Header and footer

 Doing this allows you add custom headers or footers on every page, or add support for services like Google Analytics very easily and independent of your chosen theme.

 Moodle Docs is an abbreviation for Moodle documentation.

-By default, teachers and administrators have "Moodle Docs for this page" links at the bottom of each page in Moodle for accessing context-specific documentation.
+By default, managers, teachers and non-editing teachers (and any other users with the capability moodle/site:doclinks) have "Moodle Docs for this page" links at the bottom of each page in Moodle for accessing context-specific documentation.

 An administrator can change Moodle Docs settings in Settings > Site administration > Appearance > Moodle Docs.

 The default path is to docs.moodle.org.
 If a user has selected a language for which there is documentation available, the "Moodle Docs for this page" links will link to the documentation in that language.

 If the Moodle Docs document root field is left blank, no "Moodle Docs for this page" links will appear.